 Microbial monitoring was extended to the other storage basins, L-Area and K-Area, during the late 1990s.
 In the early 2000s, pin-type coupons were added to the microbial monitoring program specifically to evaluate for the onset of microbiologically influenced corrosion (MIC).
-Recent comparative analyses of 16S rRNA gene amplicon libraries from L-Basin biofilm samples demonstrated microbial community and taxonomic signatures unique to the L-Basin environment [8].
+Recent comparative analyses of 16S ribosomal ribonucleic acid (rRNA) gene amplicon libraries from L-Basin biofilm samples demonstrated microbial community and taxonomic signatures unique to the L-Basin environment [8].
 While MIC microorganisms have been detected in L-Basin, actual MIC corrosion has not been identified to date.
-This is most likely due to the stringent water chemistry control [13].
+This is most likely due to the stringent water chemistry control [14].

 Water samples and coupon analysis have continued with biannual water sample analyses and annual coupon analyses over 20 years.
 The general trends for all measured microbial parameters for density and diversity have decreased or stayed relatively low.
-These trends indicate that operation of the basin has not facilitated the growth of planktonic bacteria and that MIC is not a significant factor for the furniture racks or the coupons exposed since the surveillance program began [9].
+These trends indicate that operation of the basin has not facilitated the growth of planktonic bacteria and that MIC is not a significant factor for the aluminum-clad fuel and aluminum storage systems (racks, tube bundles, and oversized storage containers) or the coupons exposed since the surveillance program began [9].